Where Do Jobs Come From?

 create a junior role just for us?

 The key to this magic trick starts with understanding that “a job description” is merely one of the final stages of a company’s cry for help.
-There are hidden junior roles out there at every company that have yet to justify the huge investment of time, money, & energy to bring in help from the outside.
-In your early days, this probably isn’t the easiest way, but it’s the most time-tested.
+There are hidden junior roles out there at every company

-What if you had job-catchers grabbing opportunities before they even wrote a job description?
+…and that job-catcher worked day-and-night grabbing opportunities for you before recruiters even wrote a job description?

-The Circle of Li—*ehm* Jobs: from birth to death
+The Circle of Li—*ehm* Jobs

 🚨